tailrecursion/cljson/README.md

 # cljson

-Cljson is an Clojure data reader and writer that uses JSON for the transport.
-This should be fast in the browser.

-Tagged literals are not yet supported.
+Cljson is a Clojure/ClojureScript data to JSON converter.
+It supports all the data types that ClojureScript supports.
+No support for tagged literals yet.

 ## Install